 Following is the way of importing required functionalities or functions in our project.

-The importing classes remains same either in Objective C or Swift Programming Language or Cocoa Touch Class.
+The importing classes remain same either in Objective C or Swift Programming Language or Cocoa Touch Class.

 var str = "Hello, playground"